 Many of us have been wounded and scarred by failed and traumatic relationships.
 Many of us mourn losses that are years and even decades old.
 It’s fairly common.
 While most people are able to endure loss, many of us find ourselves stuck and unable to move on.

-For many of us, unhealthy relationships, failed marriages, and betrayal have left us hollow and numb.
-Except the hollowness is an illusion, a cheap trick the brain uses to mask hurt and anger and fear.
+For many of us, unhealthy relationships, failed marriages, and betrayals have left us hollow and numb.
+But the hollowness is an illusion, a cheap trick the brain uses to mask hurt and anger and fear.
 The numbness, like any anesthetic, eventually dies.
 But the emotional blocks remain.

 An Example of an Emotional Block